Anomalous-hydrodynamic analysis of charge-dependent elliptic flow in heavy-ion collisions

 \emph{Implications on experimental observables.---} Here we discuss implications of the anomalous hydrodynamics for the results in heavy-ion collisions experiments.
 Since the initial shape of the QGP produced in off-central collisions is like an almond (see Fig.~\ref{fig:EMfield}), the pressure gradients lead to the anisotropic momentum distribution of emitted particles.
 The elliptic flow $v_2$ is an experimental signal of this anisotropic momentum distribution \cite{Ollitrault:1992bk}.
-If the CMW brings the charge quadrupole deformation in the QGP, charge-dependent particle distributions in the final state should also be affected.
-As a result, the elliptic flow of negatively-charged particles are larger than that of positively-charged particles: $v_2^- > v_2^+$.
-Charge differences of elliptic flow $\Delta v_2^\pm = v_2^- - v_2^+$ therefore have information about charge distributions.
+If a charge quadrupole is formed during the QGP evolution, charge-dependent particle distributions in the final state should also be affected.
+As a result, the elliptic flow of negatively-charged particles is expected to be larger than that of positively-charged particles: $v_2^- > v_2^+$.